-If your doctor recommends Holter monitoring, you'll have the device placed during a scheduled appointment.
+If your doctor recommends a Holter monitor, you'll have the device placed during a scheduled appointment.
 Unless your doctor tells you otherwise, plan to bathe before this appointment.
 Most monitors can't be removed and must be kept dry once monitoring begins.

-A technician will place electrodes that sense your heartbeat on your chest.
-These electrodes are about the size of a silver dollar.
+A technician will place sensors (electrodes) on your chest.
+These electrodes detect your heartbeat and are about the size of a silver dollar.
 For men, a small amount of hair may be shaved to make sure the electrodes stick.

-The technician will then connect the electrode to a recording device with several wires and will instruct you on how to properly wear the recording device so that it can record data transmitted from the electrodes.
-The recording device is about the size of a deck of cards.
+The technician will then connect the electrodes to a recording device with several wires and will instruct you on how to properly wear the recording device so it works properly.
+The Holter monitor recording device is about the size of a deck of cards.

 Once your monitor is fitted and you've received instructions on how to wear it, you can leave your doctor's office and resume your normal activities.